Learner Journey and Experience

 Te Pūkenga is putting learners and their whānau at the centre of everything we do.

 The ‘rito’ is the inner shoot of the flax.
 In the same way, our learners and their whānau must be at the centre of Te Pūkenga.
 Everyone has a role in ensuring the success of the rito – staff, learners, whānau and communities, our Treaty partner, leadership, and employers.

-Prioritise putting learners at the centre of everything we do
+Put learners at the centre of everything we do.

 Meet the needs of all learners especially those we haven’t previously served well: Māori, Pacific and disabled learners